-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does significantly not harm anv environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment significantly not harm any environmental or social objective and that the investee companies follow governance good practices.

 What environmental and/or social characteristics are promoted by this financial product?